-1.6.9 Monitoring and Evaluation
+1.6.10 Monitoring and Evaluation

-The Monitoring and Evaluation Framework ensures regular monitoring of achievements towards attaining a country's strategic geospatial information management goals.
-The Monitoring and Evaluation Framework should:
+The Monitoring and Evaluation Framework is used to regularly monitor progress and milestones towards attaining strategic goals.

+The Monitoring and Evaluation Framework is specifically used to:

 - Identify the people and institutions involved in delivering and maintaining integrated geospatial information; - Provide the methodology and procedures for reporting; and - Allow for incentives (and disincentives) for enabling successful integrated geospatial information management practices.